Tenn. Nissan plant to close for 2 weeks due to chip shortage

 Analysts say the closure of the large Nissan factory for two weeks is a sign that the semiconductor shortage may not be coming to an end late this year as many auto executives had hoped.

 Few U.S. factories have been down for two weeks in a row, and they usually are plants that make lower-volume, less-profitable vehicles, such as sedans.
 Automakers have tried to conserve chips for plants that make their top sellers, largely SUVs and pickup trucks.
-Although pickup truck plants have been shut down sporadically as well.
+But pickup truck plants have been shut down sporadically as well, including three General Motors factories this week.

 Guidehouse Research Principal Analyst Sam Abuelsamid said Smyrna is a crucial factory for Nissan and its shutdown is a sign that the end of the semiconductor shortage may not be in sight.